[email protected]

 We are all created in the image and likeness of God.

 The St. Vincent de Paul Respect Life Ministry works to promote and respect human life from conception to natural death.
 We all have the responsibility to nurture, protect, and sustain life at all stages.
-Our parish, in collaboration with our parish school, the Archdiocese Office of Marriage and Family Life, local and international organizations, as well as surrounding parishes, will work towards the common goal of protecting life.God of all goodness, look with mercy on all who suffer, that they may be comforted.
-Let your healing hands be upon them.
-When they are fearful, ease their fear and anxieties.
-When they are afraid, give them strength and courage.
+Our parish, in collaboration with our parish school, the Archdiocese Office of Marriage and Family Life, local and international organizations, as well as surrounding parishes, will work towards the common goal of protecting life.Abortion is always a tragedy that takes the life of an innocent child and significantly wounds the mother.
+For decades, surgical procedures accounted for most abortions, but today chemical abortion is the most common form in the United States.
+Chemical abortion is a process that generally involves a pregnant woman taking a sequence of pills early in pregnancy to kill and expel a developing child from her womb.
+Sadly, this form of abortion not only takes the life of a child but also poses significant risks to the health and safety of women.